edthena/policies/privacy.md

 THIRD PARTY WEBSITES/SERVICES
 -----------------------------

-The Site may permit you to link to other websites on the Internet, and other websites may contain links to the Service.
+The Site and/or App may permit you to link to other websites on the Internet, and other websites may contain links to the Service.
 These other websites are not under R3 Collaboratives control, and such links do not constitute an endorsement by R3 Collaboratives of those other websites or the services offered through them.
 The